dbt-labs/metricflow/CONTRIBUTING.md

     - Working with integration tests
         - These tests are driven by a set of test configs in [metricflow/test/integration/test_cases](metricflow/test/integration/test_cases/).
 They compare the output of a MetricFlow query against the output of a similar SQL query.
         - These tests all run on consistent input data, which is [created in the target warehouse via setup fixtures](metricflow/test/fixtures/table_fixtures.py).
-            - Modify the test inputs if you are looking to test boundary cases involving things like repeated rows of data.
+            - Modify the [test inputs](https://github.com/dbt-labs/metricflow/tree/main/metricflow/test/fixtures/source_table_snapshots) for one of the test models if you are looking to test boundary cases involving things like repeated rows of data.
         - Let's break a test!
             - Change a SQL query inside of [metricflow/test/integration/test_cases/itest_simple.yaml](metricflow/test/integration/test_cases/itest_simple.yaml)
             - Run the test case: `hatch run dev-env:pytest -k "itest_simple" metricflow/test/integration`.
 Did it fail?